abujaber44/Car-Service-Booking-App/README.md

 1. Clone this repository
 2. Run "bundle install" in the terminal
-3. Run rake dB:migrate to create the database
+3. Run rake db:migrate to create the database

 ## Contributing